Blaizzy/mlx-embeddings/docs/Analytics.md

 - If a formula is widely used and is failing often it will enable us to prioritise fixing that formula over others.
 - Collecting the OS version allows us to decide which versions of macOS to prioritise for support and identify build failures that occur only on single versions.
+- If a command is not widely used, it can be deprecated.

 ## How Long?